protein in take

 This month, in celebration of Men’s Health Month, we’re switching gears and putting males into the spotlight to dive deeper into everything to do with men’s health.
-In addition to releasing a men’s health Nutrition Score to all free users for the month of June, we’ll be uncovering some key nutrition considerations for males to keep in mind.
+In addition to releasing a men’s health Nutrition Score to all free users for the month, we’ll be uncovering some key nutrition considerations for males to keep in mind.

 For this blog in particular, we’ll be talking all about protein, a macronutrient that many men prioritize over any other macro or micronutrient.